-- (a) a facility, other than an environmentally relevant on-site sewage facility, installed on premises, that includes: - (i) an on-site sewage treatment plant on the premises for treating sewage produced on the premises; and - (ii) either - a. a land application area on the premises for disposal of the effluent produced by the on-site sewage treatment plant; or - b. a tank for storing on the premises the effluent produced by the on-site sewage treatment plant for later disposal off the premises by collection from the tank; or - (b) a facility, other than an environmentally relevant on-site sewage facility, installed on premises, that: - (i) includes an on-site sewage treatment plant on the premises for treating sewage produced on the premises; and - (ii) disposes of the effluent produced by the on-site sewage treatment plant off the premises - a. if the facility is installed for testing purposes only into a sewage system; or - b. by common effluent drainage; or - c. in another way, stated in the permit issued for the installation of the facility; or - (c) a dry-vault toilet or a chemical, composting or incinerating toilet.

-on-site sewage treatment plant means a sewage treatment plant that is/or is designed to be part of an on-site sewage facility installed on premises.
+- (a) a facility, other than an environmentally relevant on-site sewage facility, installed on premises, that includes: - (i) an on-site sewage treatment plant on the premises for treating sewage produced on the premises; and - (ii) either - (A) a land application area on the premises for disposal of the effluent produced by the on-site sewage treatment plant; or - (B) a tank for storing on the premises the effluent produced by the on-site sewage treatment plant for later disposal off the premises by collection from the tank; or - (b) a facility, other than an environmentally relevant on-site sewage facility, installed on premises, that: - (i) includes an on-site sewage treatment plant on the premises for treating sewage produced on the premises; and - (ii) disposes of the effluent produced by the on-site sewage treatment plant off the premises - - (A) if the facility is installed for testing purposes only into a sewage system; or - (B) by common effluent drainage; or - (C) in another way, stated in the permit issued for the installation of the facility; or - (c) a dry-vault toilet or a chemical, composting or incinerating toilet, or on-site sewage treatment plant means a sewage treatment plant that is/or is designed to be part of an on-site sewage facility installed on premises.

-on-site wastewater management system means a system installed on premises that receives and treats wastewater generated on the premises and applies the resulting effluent to an approved disposal or land application area (including an on-site sewage facility but excluding a greywater use facility).
+(d) a holding tank for storing sewerage installed on premises on-site wastewater management system means a system installed on premises that receives and treats wastewater generated on the premises and applies the resulting effluent to an approved disposal or land application area (including an on-site sewage facility but excluding a greywater use facility).